Construction Expert Witness: A Litigation Guide

 Complex Engineering Processes

 Litigation matters related to construction disputes often deal with complex, technically-driven engineering processes.
-For instance, destructive testing utilizes processes that break down a certain material in order to determine its mechanical properties and assess whether maerial is of the correct grade and substance.
-Destructive testing is especially useful in determining whether a building material is suffiently secure, or assessing whether material is prone to corrosiveness or porousness.
+For instance, destructive testing utilizes processes that break down a certain material in order to determine its mechanical properties and assess whether material is of the correct grade and substance.
+Destructive testing is especially useful in determining whether a building material is sufficiently secure, or assessing whether material is prone to corrosiveness or porousness.
 Yet, destructive testing is prone to error.
-A construction expert witness can provide valuable testimony explaining how destructive testing is affected by factors like strength, toughness, and hardness or how a particular material prone to corrosion or deterioration affects the structural integrity of a building.
+A construction expert can provide valuable testimony explaining how destructive testing is affected by factors like strength, toughness, and hardness or how a particular material prone to corrosion or deterioration affects the structural integrity of a building.
 In complex lawsuits where liability is difficult to determine, experts provide critical testimony on complex engineering processes and methodologies.

 Many construction law cases brought to court center on delays in the construction process where the project cannot be completed on time.
 Delays in construction could cost the client substantial amounts of money, especially where delays prevent their new business or attraction from opening as planned.
 These delays might stem from any number of issues.
 For example, a delay could be caused by a third party unable to deliver building materials as promised, forces of nature such as hurricanes and snow, or a sub-contractor suddenly filing for bankruptcy.
 In bringing a cause of action for costs incurred as a result of a construction delay, the plaintiff-contractor must meet the heavy burden of proof.
 As stated in George Sollitt Constr.
 Co. v.
 U.S., 64 Fed.
 Cl.
 229, 240 (2005), the contractor must show that the breaching party’s actions affected activities “on the critical path of the contractor’s performance of the contract.”
 It follows that disruption of an activity not on the critical path, does not hinder the completion of the project.
 For instance, an activity “on the critical path” might be installing a septic tank beneath the home, before the foundation for the home can be laid.
-A construction expert witness who specializes in such details of the building process can explain how a construction project is scheduled and which was party – or parties – was at fault.
+A construction expert who specializes in such details of the building process can explain how a construction project is scheduled and which was party – or parties – was at fault.

 One of the more contentious issues associated with construction contract litigation is of course the price one must pay for a certain construction job.
 Monetary estimates become especially relevant during the bidding process for big company and government contracts.
 As these projects are incredibly lucrative for the developer, contractor, manager, and all other workers employed on the project, the bidding process is extremely competitive.